FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 meaning that the model's parameters are not mere point estimates but whole distributions telling you how certain you are about their values.

 A classical statistical method that most data scientists learn about early on is *linear regression*.
-This can also be interpreted in a Bayesian way giving you the possibility to define prior knowledge about the parameters, e.g. that they have to be close to zero or that they are non-negative.
+It can also be interpreted in a Bayesian way giving you the possibility to define prior knowledge about the parameters, e.g. that they have to be close to zero or that they are non-negative.
 Then again, many of the priors you might come up with could also be seen as mere regularizers in a non-Bayesian way, and treated like that, often efficient techniques exist to solve such formulations.
-So where the Bayesian framework now shines is, if you consider the following problem setting I stole from the wonderful presentation [A Bayesian Workflow with PyMC and ArviZ](https://www.youtube.com/watch?v=WbNmcvxRwow) by Corrie Bartelheimer.
+So where the Bayesian framework now really shines is, if you consider the following problem setting I stole from the wonderful presentation [A Bayesian Workflow with PyMC and ArviZ](https://www.youtube.com/watch?v=WbNmcvxRwow) by Corrie Bartelheimer.

-Imagine you want to estimate the price of an apartment in Berlin given the living area in square meters.
-Making a linear regression with all data points you have, i.e. a *pooled model*, will lead to a robust estimation of your parameter, i.e. coefficient, but a wide residual distribution.
+Imagine you want to estimate the price of an apartment in Berlin given the living area in square meters and its district.
+Making a linear regression with all data points you have neglecting the districts, i.e. a *pooled model*, will lead to a robust estimation of the slope and intercept but a wide residual distribution.
 This is due to the fact that the price of an apartment also heavily depends on the district it is located in.
-Now grouping your data with respect to the respective districts and making a linear regression for each, i.e. an *unpooled model*, will lead to a much more narrow residual distribution but also a high variance in your parameters since some district might only have three data points.
+Now grouping your data with respect to the respective districts and making a linear regression for each, i.e. an *unpooled model*, will lead to a much more narrow residual distribution but also a high uncertainty in your parameters since some district might only have three data points.
 To combine the advantages of a pooled and unpooled model, one would intuitively demand that for each district the prior knowledge of the parameter from the pooled model should be used and updated according to the data we have about a certain district.
 If we have only a few data points we would only